fiddlecube/compliant-llm/CONTRIBUTING.md

-# Contributing to Prompt Secure
+# Contributing to Compliant LLM

-Thank you for considering contributing to Prompt Secure!
+Thank you for considering contributing to Compliant LLM!
 This document outlines the process for contributing to the project.

 ## Code of Conduct